People's Consultative Assembly: Origins

 On 18 August, the day after Sukarno proclaimed the Independence of Indonesia the Preparatory Committee for Indonesian Independence (PPKI) approved a new constitution for Indonesia.
-Under its transitional provisions, for a six-month transition period, the new republic would be governed according to the constitution by a president, assisted by a National Committee, which would establish the two chamber legislature mandated by the constitution.
-On 29 August, Sukarno dissolved the PPKI and established the Central Indonesian National Committee (Komite Nasional Indonesia Pusat (KNIP)), with 135 appointed members, including the membership of the PPKI.
+Under its transitional provisions, for a six-month transition period, the new republic would be governed according to the constitution by a president, assisted by a National Committee, which would establish the long awaited People's Consultative Assembly mandated by the said constitution as the supreme legislative authority of the new republic, with the House of Representatives as its presidum (18 August is presently marked as the official birthday of the MPR).
+Originally, under that constitution, the MPR was to be the Indonesian version of the Supreme Soviet of the Soviet Union, with the House acting as Presidium of the same.
+On 29 August, Sukarno dissolved the PPKI and on its basis established the Central Indonesian National Committee (Komite Nasional Indonesia Pusat (KNIP)), with 135 appointed deputies, which included many members of the PPKI who crossed over to it.
+Part of its original intensions was to prepare the way for the manner of the future selection of elected deputies to the Assembly.

 A number of KNIP members became concerned that the Indonesian government was too authoritarian, and pressed for a more parliamentary system.
 Sukarno and Vice President Hatta agreed to these demands, and on 16 October 1945, Hatta issued Vice-Presidential Edict No.X that gave the KNIP full legislative powers alongside Sukarno, meaning it had to approve all legislation, including those which determine the current national policies.
 These powers were delegated to a Working Committee.
-Wartime underground leaders Sutan Sjahrir and Amir Sjarifuddin were subsequently elected chairman and vice-chairman of this committee.
+Wartime underground leaders Sutan Sjahrir and Amir Sjarifuddin were subsequently elected chairman and vice-chairman of this committee, which exercised the legislative work of the KNIP when the full committee did not meet.